 product review

-A calm buyer's guide to the nine products that actually come up when people ask what skincare K-pop idols use in 2026, including exactly where Anua's Heartleaf 77 Toner sits on that list.
+A calm buyer's guide to the nine products that actually come up when people ask what skincare K-pop idols use in 2026, including exactly where Anua's Heartleaf 77 Toner sits on that list and why.

 ingredient guide